massimilianobaldo/data-analysis-pokemon/README.md

 The real analysis is written in RMarkdown in the file called [prosa.Rmd](https://github.com/massimilianobaldo/data-analysis-pokemon/tree/master/prosa.Rmd), so you can follow the code using RStudio.

-Otherwise, you can the html documento [prosa.html](https://github.com/massimilianobaldo/data-analysis-pokemon/tree/master/prosa.html) which is the pre-formatted analysis in a readabble way.
+Otherwise, you can download the html document [prosa.html](https://github.com/massimilianobaldo/data-analysis-pokemon/tree/master/prosa.html) which is the pre-formatted analysis in a readabble way.

 By the way, all the files are written in italian for the presentation but I have already prepared the file in english.